 What are the Symptoms of a Disc Tear?

 In many cases, spinal discs tears may go unnoticed and be completely asymptomatic.
 On the other hand, you may become aware of a pain in your neck or back, depending on the exact location of the tear.
-If the tear is in the lower back, you may notice that the pain radiates into your buttocks or down your leg.
+If the tear is in the lower back, you may notice that the pain radiates into your buttocks or down your leg (which can be easily confused with sciatica).

 You may also notice that the pain may become more severe when you perform certain motions.
 Pain levels could increase when you sit down or when you complete tasks that require twisting, bending or lifting.